oTree-org/otree-core/docs/prerequisites.rst

 Learning
 =========

-You must have intermediate knowledge of Python to use pTree.
+You must have intermediate knowledge of Python to use ptree.
 You should at least understand the basics of procedural and object-oriented programming: control structures (e.g., if, while, for), data structures (lists, hashes/dictionaries),